oliverwang1/CreditDefaultRisk-DataScience/README.md

 ![Credit Default Confusion Matrix](https://github.com/osuhomebase/CreditDefaultRisk-DataScience/blob/master/Assets%20For%20Presentation/Images/CreditDefaultAccuracy.png)
 In this case, if a homeowner defaults, the bank loses a million bucks.
 This is obviously horrible for the bank.
 The bank would rather predict that all mortgages will fail and not loan anyone any money.
 This would be horrible for everyone else, and I can tell you from experience, it kind of did suck immediately following the financial crash of 2008 when banks overcompensated for doing the opposite during the previous boom.
 The Confusion Matrix would look like the one below:
 ![All Default Confusion Matrix](https://github.com/osuhomebase/CreditDefaultRisk-DataScience/blob/master/Assets%20For%20Presentation/Images/all-default.png)
 OK fine, let's say the average mortgage is still $1,00,000.00, but the homeowner pays the bank a flat $250,000.00 fee for each mortgage.
 So a **False Negative** still ***costs*** the bank $1,000,000.00, but a **True Negative** ***earns*** the bank $250,000.00.
 This is pretty close to reality.
-If the bank is like any business and exists for the purpose of profit maximization, the most important metric should be one that *minimizes* False Negatives while simultaneously *maximizes* True Negatives.
+If the bank is like any business and exists for the purpose of profit maximization, the most important metric should be one that ***minimizes False Negatives*** while simultaneously ***maximizes True Negatives**.
 If you look at it in terms of opportunity cost, you may also want to *minimize* False Positives as well just thinking about what could have been.

 Anyway, let's pretend a model now comes up with the following:
 ![Expected Value Confusion Matrix](https://github.com/osuhomebase/CreditDefaultRisk-DataScience/blob/master/Assets%20For%20Presentation/Images/ExpectedValueMatrix.png)